yogeshgalav/vue-nice-validate/README.md

 ```
 ### Validate single input

-To validate on only a single input use function checkInputValidation
+To validate on only a single input use function validateInput
 ```
 <form>
     <input